Let’s learn a little about weight loss pills.

 Are they addictive?

-Diet pills are not considered an addictive drug such as cocaine, heroin or alcohol, since they do not produce the same compulsive behavior of drugs.
+Diet pills are not considered addictive drugs such as cocaine, heroin, or alcohol, since they do not produce the same compulsive behavior as drugs.